WTalen/AgOpenGPS_Dev/README.md

 This software reads NMEA strings for the purpose of recording and mapping position information for Agricultural use.
 Also it has up to 8 Section Control to control implements application of product preventing over-application.

-Also ouputs angle delta and distance from reference line for AB line and Contour guidance.
+Also ouputs angle for PurePursuit guidance for AB line and Contour.